 One of the most amazing places to visit in Europe, Wroclaw has a bag load of surprises for tourists.
 The pastel-colored historical buildings embracing architectural styles ranging from Art Nouveau to Baroque to Gothic, the cosmopolitan zeal, the laid-back charm of the olden times – Wroclaw is quite an eye-candy and is often cited as one of the most colorful places in Europe!

 Cinque Terre, Italy

 Let’s start from the icy corner of Europe.
 Multicolored low-rise houses dot the capital city of the northernmost European nation – Iceland.
 The city of Reykjavik is far from being gloomy in the otherwise icy nation where long dark winters can make people murky.
 Icelanders just worked out an ingenious plan!
 The multicolored houses are just as soul-lifting as it can get.
-Looks very much like Lego world.
-Only, it’s real!
+It looks very much like Lego world.
+Only it’s real!

 Burano Island, Italy